-Students enrolled and entering the College of Agricultural Sciences and Natural Resources were awarded over one million dollars in scholarships by the College and its departments for the 2011-2012 academic year.
-The following areas are considered in the awarding of scholarships: scholastic standing in high school or college; leadership qualities which have been shown in school, church, community or youth groups; financial need; sincere interest in the various agricultural disciplines.
+Students enrolled and entering the College of Agricultural Sciences and Natural Resources are annually awarded over two million dollars in scholarships by the College and its departments.
+The following areas are considered in the awarding of scholarships: scholastic standing in high school or college; leadership qualities; financial need and sincere interest in the various agricultural disciplines.

-Additional information may be obtained from the Office of the Associate Dean, College of Agricultural Sciences and Natural Resources, Oklahoma State University, 136 Agricultural Hall, Stillwater, OK 74078.
-Applications are available at www.casnr.com.
+Additional information may be obtained from the office of the associate dean, College of Agricultural Sciences and Natural Resources, Oklahoma State University, 136 Agriculture Hall, Stillwater, OK 74078.
+Applications are available at casnr.okstate.edu.